Mapping Your Decision Landscape

 Reactive blindness.
 Decisions hidden in responses to others.
 When someone asks a question and you answer, you made a decision—what information to share, how much detail to provide, what tone to use.
 Reactive work feels like responding, not deciding.
 But every response required judgment.

 These three types of blindness explain why most people dramatically underestimate their decision volume.
-And this matters for AI because: if you can’t see a decision, you can’t identify the information gap.
+If you can’t see a decision, you can’t identify the information gap.
 You can’t define a clear task.
 You can’t know when AI support would help.

 The Decision Inventory

-The most rigorous approach is a one-week tracking exercise.
+The full version takes a week.
 Keep a running list—notebook, app, voice memo, whatever works.
 Log every decision, no matter how small.
 Don’t filter or categorize yet.
 Just capture.

 Days 1-3: Capture everything.
 Every time you make a choice, note it.
 “Decided to answer this email now vs. later.”
 “Decided this report needs more detail.”
 “Decided to involve Sarah in the conversation.”
 The volume will surprise you.